FredKSchott/pika-pack/README.md

 Authoring JavaScript in 2013 was simple: Write JavaScript and hit `npm publish`.

 6 years later and things are more complicated: Modern JavaScript (and TypeScript, and Flow, and Reason, and...) no longer runs everywhere.
-Today, the best libraries ship legacy code for Node.js alongside modern code for web bundlers, type definition files for TypeScript/VSCode and bundled code for UNPKG (if applicable).
+The best libraries ship legacy code for Node.js alongside modern code for web bundlers, type definitions for TypeScript/VSCode users, bundled code for UNPKG, and more.

-Of course it's up to you as the author to figure all of this out on your own, with almost no direct feedback or guidance.
-Make sure you have your PhD in package publishing & bundler configuration handy.
+Of course it's up to you as the package author to figure all of this out on your own.

 **@pika/pack approaches the problem differently:**